 We store and use your data outside your country and rely on legally-provided mechanisms to lawfully transfer data across borders.
 Countries where we process data may have laws which are different from and potentially not as protective as the laws of your own country.

 We have lawful bases to collect, use and share data about you.
 You have choices about our use of your data.
 At any time, you can withdraw consent you have already provided.
 We will only collect and process personal data about you where we have lawful bases.
 Lawful bases include consent (where you have given consent), contract (where processing is necessary for the performance of a contract with you, to deliver corporate services you have requested, for instance) and “legitimate interests.”
 Where we rely on your consent to process personal data, you have the right to withdraw or decline your consent at any time and where we rely on legitimate interests, you have the right to object.

 5.4.
 Direct Marketing

 We currently do not share personal data with third parties for their direct marketing purposes without your permission.

 5.5.
 Contact Information

-If you have questions or complaints regarding this Policy, please first contact Vibl online.
+If you have questions or complaints regarding this Policy, please first contact Vibl.
 If contacting us does not resolve your complaint, you have more options under your country’s laws.